well-typed/memory-usage-zurihac-2021/README.md

 #### The heap pane

-The heap pane shows information about memory
+The heap pane shows information about memory:

 ![](assets/eventlog2html-heap.png)